bRAGAI/bragai-paper/README.md

 bRAG AI represents a significant leap forward, but we’re just getting started.
 Upcoming enhancements include:

-- **Dynamic Retrieval Optimization:** Implement smarter, adaptive retrievers to further refine performance.
+- **Dynamic Retrieval Optimization:** Implement smarter, adaptive retrievers to refine performance further.
-- **Multi-Modal Applications:** Extend RAG capabilities to support fields like healthcare, finance, and education.
+- **Multi-Modal Applications:** Extend RAG capabilities to support healthcare, finance, and education.
-- **Integrated Fine-Tuning:** Develop synchronized fine-tuning for both retrieval systems and LLMs to improve synergy.
+- **Integrated Fine-Tuning:** Develop synchronized fine-tuning for retrieval systems and LLMs to improve synergy.

 ## Join Us

 We’re on a mission to revolutionize code LLMs.
-If you’re interested in contributing, collaborating, or simply learning more, we’d love to hear from you.
-Reach out via [our website](https://bragai.tech) or explore the repository today!
+We'd love to hear from you if you’re interested in contributing, collaborating, or simply learning more.
+Reach out via [our website](https://bragai.tech) or email me directly at taha@bragai.tech!

 ---